ImgBotApp/InternetNL/detail/web/tls/version/verdict/bad_nl.md

-Connections allowed for certain insufficiently secure TLS versions.
+Your webserver allows for connections with *insufficiently* secure TLS versions.